yuriysydor1991/ImagesAnnotator/README.md

 Translations of the current README.md may be found in the `doc` subdirectory:
 - [doc/README.uk_UA.md](doc/README.uk_UA.md)

+**WARNING!
+Project is in the alpha stage!
+Save and backup your data often!**

 See more at the [kytok.org.ua](http://www.kytok.org.ua/)

 💵 Donate at [http://kytok.org.ua/page/pozertvy](http://kytok.org.ua/page/pozertvy)